Galaxy Quest (David Newman) - print version

 Avoid it... if the bright and overly enthusiastic style of David Newman's parody writing lacks the resounding depth and power necessary to make such music worthy of a standalone listening experience.

-When looking back at Galaxy Quest, there are stylistic connections that can be made to the serious science fiction score that Newman would provide for Serenity several years later, a score that would turn out to be yet another failed stab at mainstream success for the composer.
-In both efforts, the main drawback of Newman's writing would reside in the lack of depth in his recordings.
+When looking back at Galaxy Quest, there are stylistic connections that can be made to the serious science fiction score that Newman would provide for Serenity several years later, a score that turned out to be yet another failed stab at mainstream success for the composer.
+In both efforts, the main drawback of Newman's writing resides in the lack of depth in his recordings.
 The compositions themselves are intelligent, with extremely effective use of major and minor key alterations to the title themes, and you can't say that Galaxy Quest lacks character.
 While the lack of depth and resounding power in Galaxy Quest may have suited the score's parody needs quite well, several subsequent scores from Newman, including Serenity, suggest that this style is simply inherent in the composer's writing.
-This lack of gravity may explain why Newman still hasn't bust into the mainstream, and, for some listeners, also explains why Galaxy Quest is a praiseworthy score without being a readily enjoyable for several listens.
-The attitude of the score is just so positive in character and rooted in the treble region (especially with the extensive role for trumpet) that it can potentially grate your nerves despite its strengths.
-A deeper, mixed choir would have assisted Galaxy Quest considerably (especially in the symphonic and choral culmination of the title theme in "Goodbye Serris"), but would have defeated the purpose of the innocence associated with the characters on screen.
-Overall, Galaxy Quest is a perfect match for its film, and while it's good for a breezy listen occasionally on album, it's a score that doesn't play as well when separated from the film's context.
-Like many of Newman's scores, no commercial album release was forthcoming in 1999 (despite the film's success), and so a SuperTracks promotional release was arranged the following year and sold through soundtrack specialty outlets for just slightly more than a regular retail product.
+This lack of gravity may explain why Newman didn't bust into the mainstream during the era of Hans Zimmer muscularity, and, for some listeners, may also explain why Galaxy Quest is a praiseworthy score without being a readily enjoyable one for repeat listening.
+The attitude of the score is just so positive in character and rooted in the treble region (especially with the extensive role for trumpet) that it can potentially irritate despite its strengths.
+A deeper, mixed choir would have assisted Galaxy Quest considerably (especially in the symphonic and choral culmination of the title theme in "Goodbye Sarris/Happy Ending"), but might have defeated the purpose of the innocence associated with the characters on screen.
+Overall, Galaxy Quest is a perfect match for its film, and while it's good for an occasional, breezy listen on album, it's a score that doesn't play as well when separated from the film's context.
+Like many of Newman's scores, no commercial album release was forthcoming in 1999 (despite the film's success), so a SuperTracks promotional release was arranged the following year and sold through soundtrack specialty outlets for just slightly more than a regular retail product.
 With 50 minutes on over 30 tracks, the presentation of the score is outstanding, though the middle portions do hinder the strong flow of the early discovery tracks and later battle cues.
-It's easy to have a soft spot for Galaxy Quest because Newman hit the nail so squarely in the head, but on album you can never quite escape the swirling parody elements that make the score such an overly bright, hyperactive experience. ****
+These cues were condensed on a limited 2012 La-La Land Records album that features a few minutes of additional material sprinkled throughout (and an awful 1980's rock version of the main theme hidden at the end).
+Those who own the promo will have no real need to explore the 2012 product.
+It's easy to have a soft spot for Galaxy Quest because Newman hit the nail so squarely in the head, but on either album, you can never quite escape the swirling parody elements that make the score such an overly bright, hyperactive experience. ****

 Total Time: 49:49